ibm-cloud-docs/cephaas/cluster-health-indicators.md

 :   Shows the amount of memory allocated to the cluster.

 Storage
 :   Displays the storage quota and current usage when Fusion services are enabled for the cluster.
 This column shows values in TB format (for example, "5 TB of 10 TB").
+If Fusion services are not enabled, this column displays "Cluster storage not enabled".

 Warning and health indicators
 :   Visual indicators such as warning icons or status badges that appear when a cluster has conditions that might require attention.